Embiid, Simmons lead 76ers past short-handed Nets 124-108 - WTMJ

 TIP-INS

 Nets: Brooklyn won the first meeting, 122-109 on Jan.
-7. … DeAndre Jordan and Harden were whistled for consecutive technical fouls by referee Nate Green seconds apart in the first quarter.
+7. … DeAndre Jordan and Harden were whistled for consecutive technical fouls seconds apart in the first quarter.
 They were upset that basket interference wasn’t called on Green’s follow layup. … Landry Shamet added 22 points for the Nets.

 76ers: Simmons received a technical late in the third for taunting. … Philadelphia wore its City Edition jerseys. … Seth Curry had 11 points and four assists.
 He was listed as questionable due to illness after being pulled from Thursday’s loss to Portland due to lack of energy.